 Many candidates think IELTS Reading is one of the hardest modules in the IELTS test.
-This isn’t surprising — the timing is tight, you have to understand all the different task types, and on top of this, the examiner is constantly trying to confuse you!
+This isn’t surprising – the timing is tight, you have to understand all the different task types, and on top of this, the test is designed to distinguish genuine understanding from surface word-matching.
 So, to perform well in the IELTS Reading test you need to develop strategies.
 One strategy is being able to recognise and use keyword synonyms.

 What is a keyword synonym?